 Mens' Indoor Bowls Clubs Womens' Indoor Bowls Clubs

 Think you're too old for something new?
-Then take inspiration from this trio, who gave Get active 50+ a go.
+Then take inspiration from this trio, who gave a previous programme called Get active 50+ a go.
 Talk about This Girl Can; these ladies do:

 - Read Kym's story of taking up jogging and completing things she never thought possible with a supportive, local group.